 Chancellor and Senior Vice President for Learning

-Kenneth W. Henderson was named Northeastern University’s first chancellor in 2019, having served with distinction since 2016 as dean of the College of Science.
-As dean, Henderson established a five-year strategic vision and plan to align the college with the university’s academic plan, Northeastern 2025, while advancing the college’s culture of scholarly and educational excellence.
+Henderson joined Northeastern University in 2016 as Dean of the College of Science, comprised of six disciplinary departments with nearly 350 faculty and staff and enrollment of more than 4500 students.
+As Dean, Ken established a focused five-year strategic vision and plan which aligned the college with Northeastern 2025, the University’s academic plan, and cemented the college’s environment of scholarly and educational excellence.

-Henderson received a first-class Honors B.Sc. in chemistry from the University of Strathclyde in Glasgow, Scotland, as well as a PhD, for which he was awarded the Ritchie Prize for best thesis.
-He conducted post-doctorate research at Brown University.Previous / Next
+Henderson received a first class Honors B.Sc. in Chemistry from the University of Strathclyde in Glasgow, Scotland, as well as his PhD, for which he was awarded the Ritchie Prize for the best PhD thesis.
+He conducted Post-Doctorate research at Brown University.Previous / Next